vix993/migrations-dynamo-db/README.md

 ## Initialize a new project

-1. Initialize a new dynamo-data-migrations project.
+1. Initialize a new migrations-dynamo-db project.

     ```bash
-    $ dynamo-data-migrations init
+    $ migrations-dynamo-db init

     Initialization successful.
 Please edit the generated config.json file
     ```